California v. Texas

 On December 14, 2018, a federal district judge in Texas issued a decision declaring the “individual mandate” of the Affordable Care Act (ACA) – the individual coverage requirement – unconstitutional due to the Republican tax cut bill that zeroed out the penalties.
 Even more drastically, the court declared the entire ACA unconstitutional rather than just the provisions it had found unconstitutional.
 Among other things, this would end the ACA’s protections for people with pre-existing conditions, including disabilities.

-The case has been appealed to the Fifth Circuit Court of Appeals.
+The case was appealed to the Fifth Circuit Court of Appeals.
 On March 25, 2019, a coalition of more than 20 states, led by California, filed a brief arguing in favor of the constitutionality of the ACA.
-On April 1, a number of disability organizations, including CPR, filed a brief with the Court describing the importance of the ACA to people with disabilities and asking the court to find the ACA constitutional.
-A coalition of states and DC have also intervened in the case to defend the ACA.
+On April 1, 2019, a number of disability organizations, including CPR, filed a brief with the Court describing the importance of the ACA to people with disabilities and asking the court to find the ACA constitutional.
+A coalition of states and DC also intervened in the case to defend the ACA.

 On May 1, 2019, the DOJ filed a brief on behalf of the Trump Administration.
 DOJ for the first time argued that the entire ACA should be struck down, including the protections for people with pre-existing conditions.
 In the district court, DOJ had argued that the individual mandate to have health insurance coverage was unconstitutional but that the court should “sever” that section of the ACA and uphold the rest of the law.
 This article provides a good description of DOJ’s brief and what it means.